KSKQ

-KSKQ is a non-member project owned exclusively by the Multicultural Association of Southern Oregon (MCASO) as a non-commercial educational (NCE) community FM radio station licensed by the United States Federal Communications Commission (FCC) to the MCASO in Ashland, Oregon, United States.
-Originally a low power (100 watt) LPFM station, it was upgraded to a full-power NCE station in June 2011.
-Its studio is located in Ashland.
-The original transmitter was just southeast of the city, but has now been dismantled in favor of a better site on Table Mountain.
-KSKQ has been streaming locally produced and nationally syndicated programming over the Internet since 2005.
-In 2007, it also began broadcasting over the airwaves at 94.9 FM.
+KSKQ (89.5 MHz) is a community radio station licensed to Ashland, Oregon.
+It is owned by the Multicultural Association of Southern Oregon (MCASO), as a non-commercial educational (NCE) station.
+Originally a low power (100 watt) LPFM station at 94.9 FM, it was upgraded to a full-power NCE station in June 2011.
+Its original transmitter site was just southeast of the city, and has since been dismantled in favor of a better site on Table Mountain.